-The family clan data comes from the 1930 population census conducted by the Japanese
+The family clan data comes from the 1930 population census conducted by the Japanese Colonial Government.4 Figure A.9 shows an example page of the Census.
+It recorded the number of households with a given family name and ancestral origin that comprised more than 10% of the total households in a village.
+Both pieces of information are relevant for defining clan in the Korean context; for example, people with last name Park from the city of Mil-Yang are considered to be of a different clan than people with last name Park from the county of Muan.

-Colonial Government.2 Figure A.9 shows an example page of the Census.
-It documented the clans that comprised more than 10% of the total households in a village.
-It reported the number of households that belong to clans and each clan's ancestral place of origin.
+4Professor Hyunjoo Yang at Sogang University provided me with this data.
+He digitized the Census and